mozilla/kitsune/docs/searchchapter.rst

 Regular search
 --------------

-A `regular` search is any search that doesn't start from the `Advanced Search` form.

 You could start a `regular` search from the front page or from the search form on any article page.